About Your Surgery

 Doing your normal activities is an important part of regaining your strength.
 However, follow the guidelines below:

-- Do not lift heavy objects, strain, or do strenuous exercise for at least 6 weeks after your surgery.
+- Don’t lift anything heavier than 10 pounds (4.5 kilograms), strain, or do strenuous exercise for at least 6 weeks after your surgery.

 - Walking is a good way to increase your endurance.
-You can climb stairs but try to limit how often you do this for the first week you are home.
-Do not go out by yourself until you are sure of what you can do.
+You can climb stairs, but try to limit how often you do this for the first week you’re home.
+Don’t go out by yourself until you’re sure of what you can do.

-- Rest as needed, but if you cannot sleep at night, it may be a sign that you are resting too much during the day.
+- Rest as needed, but if you cannot sleep at night, it may be a sign that you’re resting too much during the day.

 When can I resume sexual activity?